timlabs/uscode/United States Code/TITLE 11-BANKRUPTCY/CHAPTER 03-CASE ADMINISTRATION/SUBCHAPTER IV-ADMINISTRATIVE POWERS.md

 * (4) Notwithstanding any other provision of law, with respect to a case subject to this subsection, a utility may recover or set off against a security deposit provided to the utility by the debtor before the date of the filing of the petition without notice or order of the court.

+* (d) Notwithstanding any other provision of this section, a utility may not alter, refuse, or discontinue service to a debtor who does not furnish adequate assurance of payment under this section if the debtor—

+  * (1) is an individual;

+  * (2) makes a payment to the utility for any debt owed to the utility for service provided during the 20-day period beginning on the date of the order for relief; and

+  * (3) after the date on which the 20-day period beginning on the date of the order for relief ends, makes a payment to the utility for services provided during the pendency of case when such a payment becomes due.